AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/add-a-calculated-field.md

 >[!IMPORTANT]
 >
->Calculated custom fields can become outdated over time.
+>Changes in calculated expressions can cause the field value on objects to become outdated.
 To ensure that you always view the up-to-date calculation in these fields, do one of the following:
 >
 >* After saving an object where you have edited data in an attached custom form, click the More icon ![](assets/more-icon.png) on the object's main page, then Recalculate Custom Expressions.
 >* Select the Recalculate Custom Expressions option when editing objects in bulk.